algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x05
 - Pops: _None_
 - Pushes: uint64
-- push random uint64 to stack. based on block.Seed and PCG RNG
+- push random uint64 to stack

-Uses PCG random number generator. http://www.pcg-random.org/
+- **Cost**: 3

+Random number generator based on the ChaCha20 algorithm.
+Seeded with the previous block's `Seed` value and the current transaction ID.

 ## +